 My Perfect Brownies have quickly become one of my most popular recipes, and for good reason!
 They are SO delicious!
 Perfectly moist, chewy, rich and chocolatey—these are a super hit!
-We made these last week for my mom’s birthday—she’s a chocolate mint lover like me—she’s got good taste!
+Last week we made a variation — vegan Peppermint Patty Brownie Cupcakes — to celebrate my mom’s birthday.
+She’s a chocolate mint lover like me—she’s got good taste!

 I’ve already done the song and dance about how delicious these brownies are—I’ve got 2 variations on them!
 These are similar to my Peppermint Brownies, but with the addition of a creamy, dreamy cream cheese frosting!
 It is so soft and light—it’s a perfect contrast to the chewy texture of the brownie.